Roobleali/garaad_backend/API_DOCUMENTATION.md

 4. **Token Refresh:**
    - When the access token expires, use the refresh token to get a new one
    - Implement token refresh before access token expiration (e.g., after 14 minutes for a 15-minute token)

+5. Log out users when refresh token expires or is invalid

 ### Error Handling